 The southern part of the Gløshaugen campus, down by the Rosenborg football club's stadium, is called Lerkendal/Valgrinda, and is home to a number of buildings occupied by SINTEF, Scandinavia's largest independent research institute, and a frequent partner in NTNU's research projects.
 Many SINTEF researchers also teach at NTNU, which is not surprising when you realize that the institute was a spin-off from NTNU's predecessor, NTH, in 1950.
 This campus is also home to the departments of Petroleum Engineering and Applied Geophysics, Production and Quality Engineering, and Hydraulic and Environmental Engineering, as well as the Valgrinda Library and NTNU Technology Transfer.

 Tyholt may be the most visible of NTNU's campuses, simply because of the colourful 120-metre high telecommunications tower that can be seen from throughout the city.
-NTNU's buildings at Tyholt may be somewhat less colourful than the tower, but they are every bit as impressive, for it's here that you'll find the Department of Marine Technology, right next to the Ship Model Tank, Cavitation Tunnel and the Ocean Basin Laboratory.
+NTNU's buildings at Tyholt may be somewhat less colourful than the tower, but they are every bit as impressive, for it's here that you'll find the Department of Marine Technology, right next to the Towing Tank, Cavitation Tunnel and the Ocean Basin Laboratory.
 The ocean research facilities are technically owned by MARINTEK, a branch of SINTEF, but are used widely in NTNU research.
 The Marine Technology Library, which is also shared between NTNU and MARINTEK, is also located here, as is a SiT cafeteria.

 Kalvskinnet, on the southern fringe of Trondheim's downtown, is home to the university's NTNU University Museum, as well as the Gunnerus Library, Norway's oldest scientific library.
 The library focuses on archaeology, botany, and zoology, but contains other natural science-related books.
 SiT has a Tapir bookstore and a cafeteria here as well.

 Øya, a little peninsula just outside of downtown Trondheim created by the wanderings of the Nidelva River, is where you'll find St Olavs Hospital, the main tertiary care hospital in mid-Norway.
-Not surprisingly, NTNU's Department of Medicine is located here, with a host of research facilities, including the Kavli Centre for Systems Neuroscience/Centre for the Biology of Memory .
+Not surprisingly, NTNU's Faculty of Medicine is located here, with a host of research facilities, including the Kavli Centre for Systems Neuroscience/Centre for the Biology of Memory .
 SiT operates three cafeterias throughout the campus.

 Olavskvartalet features Trondheim's own concert hall, Olavshallen, where the Trondheim Symphony Orchestra regularly performs, and where NTNU's Department of Music has its music performance studies and music technology programmes.
 The Trondheim Academy of Fine Art is located across the Nidelva River from Olavshallen, in a fine building that also houses the academy's gallery.